 The Altius Alliance will ensure that you are trained, coached and mentored by experienced, highly effective practitioners and Specialist Leaders of Education (SLEs) to achieve QTS and a PGCE (SCITT)

-All trainees undertake at least one of the 3 placements at Cheadle Hulme High School and a further placement at another school within our Alliance.
+All trainees undertake at least one of the 3 placements at a Laurus Trust School and a further placement at another school within our Alliance.

 At KS3 all students are taught five areas for each sport; competition, health and fitness, application, mastery and performance.
 These key skills are taught through a wide variety of disciplines including: Athletics, Badminton, Basketball, Climbing, Dance, Football, Hockey, HRE, Netball, Rounders, Rugby, Tennis and Trampolining.

 At KS4 all students have one lesson per week looking at a variety of activities to develop a healthy, active lifestyle.
 Students may also opt for GCSE PE or Btec Sport Level 2 where we follow the Edexcel specification.
-We also offer A Level PE, where we follow the OCR specification.
+We also offer A Level PE.

-Students are encouraged to be fully involved in sport at CHHS.
-We run House Sport events during curriculum time, where students are able to represent their House in a multitude of sporting activities.
-The department also runs an extensive extra-curricular programme which includes the Duke of Edinburgh Scheme.
+Students are encouraged to be fully involved in sport, the departments also run extensive extra-curricular programmes which includes the Duke of Edinburgh Scheme.

 The course runs from September to the end of June.